calvincramer/eec-193-lab-3-resnet-bounding-box/PHASE2_INSTALL_TRAIN.md

 If the dockerfile was build sucessfully, typing `docker images`, you should see an image with name `mask-rcnn` and tag `facebook-mask-rcnn`

 Next build the docker container:

-`$ docker container create -it --name <container_name> mask-rcnn:facebook-mask-rcnn /bin/bash`

-If you are using port forwarding to access the jupyter notebook then use this:
+If you are using port forwarding to access the jupyter notebook then use the `-p 8888:8888` flag, otherwise, don't use it:

 `$ nvidia-docker run --shm-size 8G -it --name <container_name> -p 8888:8888 --entrypoint=/bin/bash mask-rcnn:facebook-mask-rcnn`